Mika215/portfolio/README.md

-# Mikacodes - Portofolio
+# Mikacodes - Portfolio

 ## About the project

-This is my very first professional portfolio as a web developer.
+Here is my very first [portfolio](https://mikacodes.netlify.app) as a web developer.
-I have tried to demonstarte my skills and the projects that i have realized so far.
+I have tried to demonstrate my skills and the projects that i have realized so far.

 ## Techs